open-telemetry/opentelemetry-js-api/README.md

 ### Trace Your Application

 In order to get started with tracing, you will need to first register an SDK.
-The SDK you are using may provide a convenience method which calls the registration methods for you, but if you would like to call them directly they are documented here: [sdk registration methods](docs/sdk-registration.md).
+The SDK you are using may provide a convenience method which calls the registration methods for you, but if you would like to call them directly they are documented here: [sdk registration methods][docs-sdk-registration].

 Once you have registered an SDK, you can start and end spans.
 A simple example of basic SDK registration and tracing a simple operation is below.
 The example should export spans to the console once per second.
-For more information, see the [tracing documentation](docs/tracing.md).
+For more information, see the [tracing documentation][docs-tracing].

 ```typescript
 const { trace }  = require("@opentelemetry/api");